Baton Rouge police looking to crack down on street racing as parish enforces harsher penalties

 Wednesday, the East Baton Rouge Metro Council passed an ordinance to increase punishment on stunt driving since leaders say the reckless drivers seem to be repeat offenders.

-"I can say that there are a few people we have on our radar," BRPD spokesman L'Jean McKneely said.
+"I can say that there are a few participants we have on our radar," BRPD spokesman L'Jean McKneely said.

 A few months ago, street racers did the same thing on College Drive, blocking traffic and leaving drivers in gridlock to perform the stunts.